Frequently Asked Questions

 C.4 Can I travel with local public transportation using my travel pass?

-With fixed travel passes, you have to select fixed travel dates which cannot be modified once your booking form has been submitted.
+With the fixed travel pass, you have to select fixed travel dates, which cannot be modified once your pass has been issued.
 Fixed travel passes will be booked in economy class.
 The number of countries you can visit with this option is limited to 2.
 Therefore, this option might be unsuitable if you want to visit several countries.
 Conversely, if you decide to visit only one country, which is a country neighbouring your own, the fixed travel option is a good solution.
-There are no reservation costs related to fixed travel passes, but there is a budget limit (EUR 258).
+There are no reservation costs related to fixed travel passes, but there is a budget limit of EUR 251 (the same value as for the flexible travel pass, in order to guarantee equal treatment between both options).

-To have a clearer idea of the feasibility of your travel plans, we recommend that you look into the website Rome2Rio, which can give you a good idea on whether your itinerary is feasible by rail, how many stops and trains you would need to take, how much time you can expect to travel via trains and a rough estimate of prices.
+To have a clearer idea of the feasibility of your travel plans, we recommend that you look into the website Allaboard or Rome2Rio, which can give you a good idea on whether your itinerary is feasible by rail, how many stops and trains you would need to take, how much time you can expect to travel via trains and a rough estimate of prices.
+The DiscoverEU Travel App will also allow you to check travel times and plan your travel.

 C.8 What is the difference between the fixed and the flexible travel option?